Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given two optional parameters and no output schema, the description explains the return structure (records with denominator, distribution, SQL predicate) and lists the categories.
-It lacks details on error handling or invalid inputs, but for a simple tool, it is reasonably complete.
+Given no output schema, the description explains the return format (records with denominator, distribution, predicate).
+Covers parameters and categories.
+Could mention error handling for invalid categories or empty results, but largely sufficient for a read-only tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.